aminekun90/aladhan_api/Readme.md

-# Aladhan Api and Frontend
+# Aladhan Api and Frontend Beta version 0.1.0

 ## Install the app